Jasonngyt/covid-19/README.md

 Breakdown figures can also be shown through the search by the Country Names.

-#### The Wesbite is general working but require some CSS touchup.
+#### The Wesbite is general working but requires some CSS touchup.
 I will deploy this site once everything is ready.
 Do stay tune!
 #### Meanwhile, you are free to clone the project to check it out.

-##Technologies Used
+## Technologies Used
 *Visual Studio Code - The project was developed using Visual Studio Code.
+*React JS - The project is coded with React JS.
 *Google Map - Google Map is used to give a overall view of the number of cases in each country.
-*React JS - The project is coded with React JS.
 *HTML - The project uses HTML to create the pages.
 *CSS - The project uses CSS to style the pages.
 *Bootstrap - The project uses Bootstrap for styling and responsive design.